radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

-# Radius Controller Component Threat Model
+# Radius Applications RP Component Threat Model

-- **Author**: ytimocin
+- **Author**: @nithyatsu

 ## Overview

 This document provides a threat model for the Radius Applications RP component.
 It identifies potential security threats to this critical part of Radius and suggests possible mitigations.
 The document includes an analysis of the system, its assets, identified threats, and recommended security measures to protect the system.

-The Applications RP component is responsible for managing an application and its resources.
+The Applications RP component is responsible for managing applications and their resources.
 It communicates with UCP, Deployment Engine and Controller components to achieve this.

 ## Terms and Definitions